xster/flutter-wiki/Tree-hygiene.md

 ## Handling breaking changes

-In general, we want to avoid making changes to Flutter and its dependencies that force developers using Flutter to change their code in order to upgrade to new versions of flutter.
+In general, we want to avoid making changes to Flutter, its dependencies, our plugins, or our packages, that force developers using Flutter to change their code in order to upgrade to new versions of flutter.

 Sometimes, however, doing this is necessary for the greater good.
 In those cases, to make a change that will require developers to change their code: